shaido987/shaido987.github.io/_pages/projects.md

 horizontal: false
 ---

-A couple of interesting projects and competitions I've been involved with, either through work or on my own time.
+Here are some exciting projects and competitions I’ve taken part in, whether through work, studies, or just for fun in my free time.

 <!-- pages/projects.md -->
 <div class="projects">